mbarbin/nofunc-keyed/doc/initiating-this-repo.md

    Note that starting from this stage, the tree won't build for a few commits, which is done intentionally in order to make the history of edits more clear.

-7. This step is completely deterministic however may appear difficult to review based on the raw diff.
-The principle is to replace any occurrence of `Ord.compare` by `compare` function introduced as an additional argument to the current functoin, and then propagate the argument where needed.
+7. This step is mostly deterministic however may appear difficult to review based on the raw diff.
+The principle is to replace any occurrence of `Ord.compare` by `compare` function introduced as an additional argument to the current function, and then propagate the argument where needed.

    To avoid using `Stdlib.compare` by accident, we shadow this function at the beginning of the file.